BatchClayderman/PSI-CA-ull/README.md

 # PSI-CA

-This is a simulation implementation of PSI-CA, where the datum type is unsigned long long (64-bit).
+This is a possible simulation implementation of the PSI-CA cryptography scheme in C/C++ programming language, which is the baseline of the [OPSI-CA](https://github.com/BatchClayderman/OPSI-CA-ull), the [SPSI-CA](https://github.com/BatchClayderman/SPSI-CA-ull), and the [VPSI-CA](https://github.com/BatchClayderman/VPSI-CA-ull) cryptography schemes.

+The datum type used is ``unsigned long long int`` (64-bit).
 The network communication is simulated by memory copying.

-There are some differences between the official implementations and the repo here due to the baseline comparison requirements.
+There are some differences between the official implementations and this repository due to the baseline comparison requirements.

+This repository is a part of [the cryptography schemes](https://github.com/BatchClayderman/Cryptography-Schemes).

+### Timing

-### About timing in or after September 2024
+For time consumption computation in or after September 2024, better time consumption computation can be done.

-The recent period has witnessed the ``#include<chrono>`` reach a timing level of nanoseconds.
-Users can modify the timing codes in this repo to make more exact timing.
+The recent period has witnessed the ``#include<chrono>`` reach a computation level of nanoseconds.
+Users can modify the time consumption computation codes in this repository to make more exact timing.

 The following codes may be useful for cross-platform universal improvements.